ashleyfae/book-database/README.md

 ## Todo:

 * Analytics: datepicker for custom range.
 * Front-end shortcode statistics.
+Or maybe not.
 * Purchase links?
 Ew.
+Maybe just one.
 * Update book info fields in book submission to only show enabled ones.
 * Possibly add something for tropes.